pytrackdat/pytrackdat/tutorial.md

 #### Missing, Unknown, and Unknowable Values

+Writing Notes:
+* Blank cells – what do they mean?
+* Differences between:
+	* Not recorded (i.e. will never be available)
+	* Not available right now
+	* Not applicable – doesn't make sense for the entity
+	* Missing for some other reason...

 TODO

 #### Decimal Precision and Floating Points

+Writing Notes:
+* Significant figures
+	* Different significant figures????
+* Floating-point errors
+* Approximation...

 TODO

 ### Step 2: Define a Consistent Data Format

+* Sane field names
+* Same fields for multiple sheets with the same type of data

 TODO

 ### Step 3: Simplify and Deduplicate Data

+* Don't have anything except primary keys in more than one place
+* Exactly one row in a spreadsheet per instance
+* TODO: where to talk about primary keys?

 TODO